Frequently asked questions

 2. If you opt for a bilingual ceremony, do not fall into the trap of repeating everything in both languages.
 This will double the length of the wedding.
 Imagine going to a movie where every sentence is repeated in two languages.
 After about ten minutes, you would become frustrated and bored.
 I recommend selecting a primary and a secondary language for a bilingual wedding ceremony.

 3. What language do the majority of your guests understand?
 You can choose that language as your primary language.
-Music is an excellent way of incorporating language and culture into your wedding celebration.
+Music is also an excellent way of incorporating language and culture into your wedding celebration.
 During our planning session, we can discuss this in greater detail so that your wedding celebration makes all your family and guests feel welcome.

 Budget, Vendor Services, and Guest Count